-- 1. shall provide [with copies of any proposed publication or presentation at least [days/week/months] in advance of the submission of the proposed publication or presentation to a journal, editor, or other third party. - 2. [entity1] will have [... days/weeks/moths] after receipt of the materials to object to the proposed presentation or publication, because there is patentable or potentially patentable subject matter that needs protection. - 3.
+- 1. [\] shall provide [\] with copies of any proposed publication or presentation at least [days/week/months] in advance of the submission of the proposed publication or presentation to a journal, editor, or other third party. - 2. [entity1] will have [... days/weeks/moths] after receipt of the materials to object to the proposed presentation or publication, because there is patentable or potentially patentable subject matter that needs protection. - 3.
 If [entity1] does makes an objection, [entity2] shall refrain from publishing or presenting the materials. - 4.
 If [entity1] does not respond to [entity2]'s submission of materials for its review, [entity2] may proceed to publish or present these materials. - 5.
-Decide if [entity2] can publish or present any material relating to the Research at the end of the Project
+Decide if [entity2] can publish or present any material relating to the Research at the end of the Project - 9.
+Miscellaneous

-9. Miscellaneous

 - 1. Entire Agreement.
 This Agreement and any attachments hereto set out the entire agreement of the Parties and supersede all prior agreements and understandings relating to its subject matter.
 This Agreement and any attachments hereto may not be altered, modified, or waived in whole or in part, except in writing signed by both Parties. - 2.
 Governing Law.
 This Agreement and any claim, controversy or dispute related to this Agreement or the relationship of the Parties will be governed by the laws of the ... - 3.
 Counterpart Signatures.
-This Agreement may be executed in counterparts or via electronic signature, each of which shall be deemed to be an original, and all of such counterparts or electronically signed documents shall together constitute one and the same Agreement.
+This Agreement may be executed in counterparts or via electronic signature, each of which shall be deemed to be an original, and all of such counterparts or electronically signed documents shall together constitute one and the same Agreement. - 4.
+List of Attachments.

-Research

-4. List of Attachments.

-Attachment

-Attachment B: Detailed technical identification of the Data
+AttachmentA-ResearchProtocolAttachment B: Detailed technical identification of the Data

-n order Date. to demonstrate their agreement, the Parties have executed this Ag reement as of the Effective
+In order to demonstrate their agreement, the Parties have executed this Agreement as of the Effective Date.

-[entity1]] [entity2]
+[entity1] [entity2]

-Ву: By:
+Ву: Ву:

 Name: Name:

-Title Title

-Protocol
+Title: Title: